jvfe/paper_wdt_panglao/manuscript.md

 - Planned use:
   - Reconcile knowledge from the PanglaoDB marker database to Wikidata.
 In the future, expand to other trusted sources of cell type marker information.

-More details can be in the archived Wikidata:Property proposal page (<https://www.wikidata.org/wiki/Wikidata:Property_proposal/has_positive_marker>).
+More details can be found in the archived Wikidata:Property proposal page (<https://www.wikidata.org/wiki/Wikidata:Property_proposal/has_positive_marker>).

 ### Integration to Wikidata

 The reconciled dataset was uploaded to Wikidata via the WikidataIntegrator python package [@https://github.com/SuLab/WikidataIntegrator], a wrapper for the Wikidata Application Programming Interface.
-The details of the integration can be seen in the accompanying Jupyter notebook.
+The integration details can be seen in the Jupyter notebooks at the GitHub repository (https://github.com/jvfe/wikidata_panglaodb).

 ## Access to reconciled data
 ### Wikidata dumps